c-hive/guides/react/best-practices.md

 #### Use `reduce()` to combine multiple providers and enhance readibility

-Keep in mind the caveat that the order of the arguments does matter.
-In other words, the order is reversed as opposed to the regular usage.
+Keep in mind the caveat that the order of the arguments is reversed as opposed to the regular usage.

 GOOD